 There are various reasons why students attend other colleges for one or two years before transferring to MICA.
 Some plan to gain additional experience before applying to MICA; some postpone their entry for financial reasons; and some need more time to define their commitment to the visual arts.
 For more information about transferring to MICA, please contact the Office of Undergraduate Admission at 410.225.2222.

-Step 1: Application (online or paper)
+Step 1: Application Forms

-Step 9: Portfolio of Artwork
+Step 2: Portfolio of Artwork

 Transfer students should prepare a portfolio of 15-30 pieces of artwork that demonstrates a knowledge of college-level coursework.
 The portfolio should include items that represent basic skills in drawing, painting, color, and design.
 If enough coursework has been completed, the portfolio should also reflect experience in a major field of study.

 The portfolio allows the review committee to evaluate which studio courses will transfer to MICA and determines class standing in your departmental major.
 Therefore, your portfolio should represent as much work as possible from all studio courses taken while attending other post-secondary institutions.